-First and foremost, if you are new to Daily Fantasy or just thinking about getting in to it make sure to take maximum advantage of the initial deposit match which most of the major Daily Fantasy Sites offer through referral or promo codes.
+First and foremost, if you are new to Daily Fantasy or just thinking about getting into it make sure to take maximum advantage of any initial deposit match which most of the major Daily Fantasy Sites offer through referral or promo codes.
 (Hint: Read on a bit and you will see links to both FanDuel and Draftkings which include the deposit matches).
 Daily Fantasy is a game of percentages.

-The sites that facilitate it generally take a 10% vig or rake.
-In essence in order to break even a player needs to win their head to head matchups 55% of the time to make up for the vig.
-In heads up play 55% is just slightly above average and therefore very achievable.
-Still the deposit match generally feeds funds back to your account at a 4% clip essentially reducing the winning percentage required to overcome the rake.
+The sites that facilitate it generally take a 10%-16% vig or rake.
+In essence in order to break even a player needs to win their head-to-head matchups 55% of the time to make up for the vig on the low end.
+In heads-up play 55% is just slightly above average and therefore very achievable.
+Still, the deposit match generally feeds funds back to your account at a 4% clip essentially reducing the winning percentage required to overcome the rake.

 FanDuel – The ease of use and user experience here is unmatched.
-Their mobile site is also easily the most user friendly of the bunch.
-More importantly FanDuel has a larger quantity of low dollar entry tournaments on a weekly basis then the other sites.
+Their mobile site is also easily the most user-friendly of the bunch.
+More importantly, FanDuel fantasy has a larger quantity of low-dollar entry tournaments on a weekly basis than the other sites.
 My strategy requires compiling multiple lineups and entering each into a tournament as well as 50/50 odds matchups.

-DraftKings – Their site is also quite user friendly.
-In addition their tournaments often pay out the top 20% of finishers (vs Fanduel paying out the top 10%).
-I’ve found the competetion level on Draftkings to be inferior to that on FanDuel opening up opportunity for a greater winning percentage in 50/50 odds matchups.
+Draftkings – Their site is also quite user-friendly.
+In addition, their tournaments often pay out the top 20% of finishers (vs FanDuel paying out the top 10%).
+I’ve found the competition level on Draftkings to be inferior to that on FanDuel opening up the opportunity for a greater winning percentage in 50/50 odds matchups.
 Finally using two sites is a great way to gauge and compare player values across multiple sites.
-Since DraftKings and FanDuel both have similar salary cap amounts, comparing player salaries across the two sites helps you understand the relative value and take advantage of salary arbitrage between the two sites.
-If a players value is significantly cheaper in one vs the other and you like their matchup you can grab that player in your lineups for the one site where they are priced cheaper.
+Since Draftkings and FanDuel both have similar salary cap amounts, comparing player salaries across the two sites helps you understand the relative value and take advantage of salary arbitrage between the two sites.
+If a player’s value is significantly cheaper in one vs the other and you like their matchup you can grab that player in your lineups for the one site where they are priced cheaper.

 50/50 Odds vs Tournaments

-Next we have large scale tournaments.
+Next, we have large-scale tournaments.
 These contests generally have 1000 or more players competing for a large prize.
 On FanDuel they generally pay out the top 10% of finishers in these contests with the top 5-10 finishers getting the bulk of the prize money.
-DraftKings generally pays out the top 20% of scores in there tournaments.
+DraftKings generally pays out the top 20% of scores in their tournaments.

-As you read on keep in mind that the key to my system is understanding and accepting that its hard to place in the money in tournaments and even harder to win them.
-In an 3000 person FanDuel tournament the odds of a top 10 finish are 0.33%.
+As you read on keep in mind that the key to my system is understanding and accepting that it’s hard to place in the money in tournaments and even harder to win them.
+In a 3000 person, FanDuel fantasy tournament the odds of a top 10 finish are 0.33%.